manjunath724/RuleEngine/README.md

 ## Steps to setup and run the project on Ubuntu
 - Clone the repository using [`git clone`](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) command.
-- CD into the repository and run `rake db:create db:migrate` or `rake db:setup`.
+- CD into the repository and run `bundle install` and `rake db:create db:migrate` or `rake db:setup`.
 - Start `rails server`.
 - visit `localhost:3000` in your browser.
 - `devise` authenticator will prompt you to sign_in / sign_up.